TONY FARRAR GALLERY

 The Hangman possesses several powers.
 The Hangman can levitate, become immaterial, and become invisible.
 Otherwise, the hangman has heightened physical attributes allowing him to compete against top human performances.

 In his youth, the Hun was prone to many savage and brutal acts including murder and arson, earning him the scorn and fear of his neighbors.
 One night, the spirit of Attila the Hun came to him in a dream to offer his magic shield and costume, promising his decedent great power alongside a “paperhanger.”
-Following the instructions left by his ancestor, the Hun found and donned the costume, ready to fulfil his destiny as the conqueror of mankind.
+Following the instructions left by his ancestor, the Hun found and donned the costume, ready to fulfill his destiny as the conqueror of mankind.

 Years later (1931 specifically) he would finally meet Adolf Hitler as predicted by his ancestor, and the two would pledge their allegiance to each other.

 He first encountered the Shield (Lancelot Strong) while on the trail of an F.B.I. agent with information regarding a secret Nazi base hidden in Mexico.
-Despite murdering several people to keep the base’s location a secret, the Shield still managed to uncover its location and destroy the operation, nearly killing the Hun with machine gun fire.
+Despite murdering several people to keep the base’s location a secret, the Shield still managed to uncover its location and destroy the operation, nearly killing the Hun with machine gunfire.

 A month later, the Hun commanded a German Merchant Raider disguised as an American freighter off the coast of Maine and plotted to attack an American concentration camp housing thousands of loyal Nazis waiting to be freed as his new army.
 But just as he was ready to set his plan in motion, the Shield attacked, seemingly killing him once more when a grenade sent his jeep careening off a cliff engulfed in flames.